nepdavis/CSE491/Homework/hw02/README.txt

-This program should be run with Python 3.xx
+This program should be run with Python 3.xx -- dependencies are on sys and time modules.

 To run, use the following command: